What called you to NetworkSpinal and what is that?

 What is your personal or professional motto?

-“Life isn’t about waiting for the storms to pass—it’s about learning to dance in the rain.”
+“Life isn’t about waiting for the storms to pass—it’s learning to dance in the rain.”

-For me, that means counting it all joy, standing strong in faith, and choosing gratitude regardless of the circumstances.
+When I was going through some life challenges, my mom got me a keepsake with this quote on it and I draw from this wisdom daily.
+For me, that means counting it all joy, standing strong in my faith, and choosing gratitude regardless of the circumstances.

 What’s your favorite thing to come home to after a long day at work?

-My favorite thing to come home to after a long day is the sense of peace that only home can bring—whether it’s a quiet moment on the porch, hiking with our mini Goldendoodle Maple, working in the garden, or talking with my family.
+My favorite thing to come home to after a long day is the sense of peace that only home can bring, whether it’s a quiet moment on the porch, hiking with our mini Goldendoodle, Maple, working in the garden, or connecting with my family.
 It’s in those simple, present moments that I recharge and reconnect, so I can continue showing up fully for the people I serve.